ahsin90/expressjs-auth-mysql/README.md

 ## Routes

 1. Register a new user with POST method (input attributes: email, password, name): http://localhost:3000/register
-2. Login as registered user with POST method (input attributes: email and password): http://localhost:3000/login.
-If it succeed will be got result:
+2. log in as a registered user with POST method (input attributes: email and password): http://localhost:3000/login.
+If it succeeds will be got the result:
 ```json
 {
     "status": true,